ono-midori/ono-midori.github.io/techs/zguide.md

 5. Recreate all of the state they require on a server.
 6. Retransmit messages lost during a failover, if messages need to be reliable.

-It’s not trivial work, and we’d usually wrap this in an API that hides it from real end-user applications.
+It's not trivial work, and we'd usually wrap this in an API that hides it from real end-user applications.

 These are the main limitations of the Binary Star pattern: